-- The solar weighted FiT is determined, in part, by the correlation between solar exports and prices, while the VDO is determined, in part, by the correlation between retail load and prices.
-In this case, solar premiums have fallen while load premiums have not.18 All else equal, these movements have the effect of lowering the solar weighted FiT and raising the wholesale electricity component of the VDO. - While both the FiT and VDO employ ASXEnergy contract prices to scale historical wholesale prices, the FiT determination is for financial year 2021/22 while the VDO determination is for calendar year 2021.
-Retailers' expectations of future prices (as reflected in contract prices) are different over these periods and it happens to be the case that contract prices used to determine the FiT have fallen more than contract prices used to determine the VDO.
+The solar weighted FiT is determined, in part, by the correlation between solar exports and prices, while the VDO is determined, in part, by the correlation between retail load and prices.
+In this case, solar premiums have fallen while load premiums have stayed relatively constant.18 All else equal, these movements have the effect of lowering the solar weighted FiT and raising the wholesale electricity component of the VDO.